-During the Spring and Summer Terms of Year 11, pupils will submit their option forms, participate in an Introduction to the Sixth Form, embark on IB Taster Days and interviews with staff regarding their option choices.
+During the Spring and Summer Terms of Year 11, pupils will submit their option forms, participate in an Introduction to the Sixth Form and interviews with staff regarding their option choices.
 The school will maintain communication with parents as these important milestones approach.